Waning Crescent on

 Moon before descending node

-10 days after ascending node on 31 January 2018 at 18:46 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 14 February 2018 at 21:11 in ♒ Aquarius.
+10 days after ascending node on 31 January 2018 at 18:46 in ♌ Leo the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 14 February 2018 at 21:11 in ♒ Aquarius.

 Moon at southern standstill

 At 23:21 the Moon is meeting its standstill point to reach South declination of ∠-20.026°.
 This is the year's southernmost lunar standstill of 2018.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠20.056° at the point of next standstill in ♋ Cancer on 25 February 2018 at 20:07.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠20.056° at the point of next northern standstill in ♋ Cancer on 25 February 2018 at 20:07.

 Syzygy in 4 days